sonocotta/esparagus-media-center/README.md

 git clone --recursive https://github.com/rbouteiller/airplay-esp32 && code airplay-esp32
 ```

-When VSCode loads, find the PlatformIO tab in the left navigation, select the environment matching your board (e.g. `esparagus-audio-brick-bt`, `esparagus-audio-brick-s3`, `esparagus-audio-brick-dual-dac`, `esparagus-louder-bt`, `esparagus-louder-s3`, `hifi-esparagus-bt`, `hifi-esparagus-s3`, `loud-esparagus-bt`, `amped-esparagus-bt` — see the project's [build environments](https://rbouteiller.github.io/airplay-esp32/reference/build-environments/) for the full list) and run the `Upload Filesystem Image` and `Upload and Monitor` tasks (assuming your board is connected over USB).
+When VSCode loads, find the PlatformIO tab in the left navigation, select the environment matching your board (e.g. `esparagus-audio-brick-bt`, `esparagus-audio-brick-s3`, `esparagus-audio-brick-dual-dac`, `esparagus-louder-bt`, `esparagus-louder-s3`, `hifi-esparagus-bt`, `hifi-esparagus-s3`, `loud-esparagus-bt`, `amped-esparagus-bt`, `amped-esparagus-plus-s3` — see the project's [build environments](https://rbouteiller.github.io/airplay-esp32/reference/build-environments/) for the full list) and run the `Upload Filesystem Image` and `Upload and Monitor` tasks (assuming your board is connected over USB).

 The PlatformIO magic happens now, pulling all the dependencies, platform files, and frameworks, and building a binary for your board.
 Once it is flashed, all that is left to do is configure WiFi credentials using the built-in access point or connect Ethernet, if you're looking for lower latency.